 - Bundling – insurance companies frequently offer discounts for bundling your insurance with the same company.

 - Location – the closer your home is to a fire station and fire hydrants the better.
 This allows the fire department to respond more quickly.

-- Good Credit – believe it or not good credit is a sign or responsibility and insurance carriers believe it is an important factor.
+- Good Credit – believe it or not, good credit is a sign of responsibility and insurance carriers believe it is an important factor.

 - Check Your Policy – many insurance companies include an inflation guard on your policy; which can result in your coverage increasing.
 Call your agent to make sure your home is valued correctly.

 - Maximize Discounts – there are several discounts out there.
 Make sure you are taking advantage of them!